Richard-Zhang-AI/MIND-V/README.md

 bash setup_MIND-V_env.sh
 ```

-Download models from [Model Download Guide](MODEL_DOWNLOAD_GUIDE.md) and place them under the base root.
+Download models from [download_models.sh](download_models.sh) and place them under the base root.
 The checkpoints should be organized as follows:

 ```
 ├── ckpts